opennetworkinglab/onos/web/gui2/AngularMigration.md

 * Anything belonging to the class has to be prefixed with 'this.'
 * The calling of the 'debug' service (line 110) on the log service is an example
 * The function newWebSocket (line 7) is now replaced by the method newWebSocket()
+    - this is automatically public, but could be made protected or private
-* Because if TypeScript we can assign types to the method signature. e.g. url is a string, and the function returns a WebSocket.
+* Because it's TypeScript, we can assign types to the method signature. e.g. url is a string, and the function returns a WebSocket object.
 This helps a lot with code readability and static checking
 * The __let__ keyword (e.g. line 114) is used in TypeScript instead of __var__ (line 8)